 Selling Your Home in Australia — Complete Seller's Guide

-Selling a property involves more than accepting an offer.
-From appointing a real estate agent to settlement day, there are legal obligations, financial decisions, and timing considerations that affect the outcome.
-This hub covers the full selling process.
+Selling a property in Australia involves more than accepting an offer.
+From appointing an agent to settlement day, there are financial decisions, legal obligations, and timing considerations that materially affect your outcome.
+This guide covers the full selling process and what to expect at each stage.

 The Selling Process — Overview